TanishGH/ECOM/README.md

 Admin Panel with:

-Vendor Approval
+Vendor Overview with Listings and filters

-Product & Category Overview
+Product & Category Overview with Listings and filters

 Dashboard with recent activity